firebase/extensions/docs/firestore-translate-text/get-started.md

 # Get started

-## **Using the Translate Text extension**
+## **Using the Translate Text in Firestore extension**

-The Translate Text extension (`firestore-translate-text`) lets you translate strings written to a Cloud Firestore collection into multiple languages using the [Cloud Translation API](https://cloud.google.com/translate).
+The Translate Text in Firestore extension (`firestore-translate-text`) lets you translate strings written to a Cloud Firestore collection into multiple languages using the [Cloud Translation API](https://cloud.google.com/translate).
 Adding a document to the collection triggers this extension to translate the contents of a field within a document to one or more languages.
 The extension supports either translating a single string or multiple strings at once.

 Here’s a basic example document write that would trigger this extension: